 The Advantages and Disadvantages of Defined Benefits Pension Plans

-A defined benefits pension plan is a type of retirement savings plan in which the employer promises to pay the employee a predetermined amount of money upon retirement.
+A defined benefits pension plan is a type of retirement plan that provides a guaranteed level of income to employees upon retirement.

-However, there are also a few potential disadvantages to consider:
+However, there are also potential disadvantages to defined benefits pension plans.

-It's important to carefully consider the pros and cons of a defined benefits pension plan before deciding whether it's the right choice for you.
+It's important to carefully consider the advantages and disadvantages of a defined benefits pension plan before deciding if it is the right fit for your financial situation.